filecoin-project/filecoin-docs/content/en/storage-provider/architecture/Lotus-components/index.md

 For information on how to check the storage configuration for your Lotus miner instance, see [Helpful commands]({{< relref "#check-storage-configuration" >}}).
 {{< /alert >}}

-It is extremely important to keep a backup of your sealed sectors, the cache directory and ideally also of the unsealed sectors.
-Additionally also backup the _sectorstore.json_ file that lives under your storage path.
-This file is also required to be restored in the event of a failure.
-You can read more about the sectorstore.json file in the [lotus docs](https://lotus.filecoin.io/storage-providers/seal-workers/seal-workers/#sector-storage-groups).
+Keeping a backup of your sealed sectors, the cache directory, and any unsealed sectors is crucial.
+Additionally, you should keep a backup of the `sectorstore.json` file that lives under your storage path.
+The `sectorestore.json` file is required to restore your system in the event of a failure.
+You can read more about the `sectorstore.json` file in the [lotus docs](https://lotus.filecoin.io/storage-providers/seal-workers/seal-workers/#sector-storage-groups).

-It is also imperative to have at least a daily backup of your lotus-miner state.
+It is also imperative to have at least a daily backup of your `lotus-miner` state.
 Backups can be made with:

 ```shell
 lotus-miner backup